samcooler/flame_art/README.md

 The simulator takes over the artnet port.

-# Run a test program
+# Run the fire

-Make sure python is a recent version, and `pip install importlib`
+Make sure python is a recent version (3.12 preferred, 3.10 likely to work), and `pip install -r requirements.txt`

 ```
-cd flame_test
+cd flamatik
-python flame_test.py -c sim_test.cnf
+python flamatik.py -c sim_test.cnf
 ```

-This runs a basic test pattern (pulse).
-Please see the help ( python flame_test.py --help ) and the readme in that directory.
+This runs a basic pattern (pulse).
+Please see the help ( python flame_test.py --help ) and the readme in that directory for information about the different patterns available, and how to build and run a playlist.

 # Configurations and passwords